WDscholia/scholia/CONTRIBUTING.rst

 Contributing to Scholia
 =======================

-Source code an issue tracker
+Source code and issue tracker
 ----------------------------

 Scholia development is hosted at https://github.com/fnielsen/scholia.